Path to Diversity: A Primer on ISAC-izing Commodity Wi-Fi for Practical Deployments

-The case study of MUSE-Fi \revhu{integrates the above} concepts, demonstrating that practical ubiquity is not achieved by choosing one paradigm over the other, but by their synergy.
-By combining physical near-field isolation with digital sparse recovery, we can resolve complex multi-user interference on commodity devices.

-Table~\ref{tab:link_comparison} summarizes these methodologies, highlighting their respective goals, enablers, and trade-offs.
-Having explored the potential of distributed multi-link topologies and ubiquitous digital feedback, our focus now shifts to the antenna domain.
-The following chapter investigates \textbf{Spatial Diversity}, examining how MIMO arrays and beamforming techniques enable directional sensing for ISAC.
+The MUSE-Fi case study demonstrates that practical ubiquity relies on the synergy of these paradigms.
+By integrating physical near-field isolation with digital sparse recovery, the system resolves complex multi-user interference on commodity devices.
+Table~\ref{tab:link_comparison} summarizes these methodologies.
+Having established the potential of distributed topologies and digital feedback, we now shift to the antenna domain.
+The following chapter investigates \textbf{Spatial Diversity}, examining how MIMO arrays enable directional sensing for ISAC.